 We present a slightly simplified definition of traced monoidal categories, where trace is defined in an object-wise manner.
-Such a theory of object-wise trace has been developped by Blute, Cockett and Seely for linearly distributive categories (Blute et al. 2000); Milner also gave a similar axiomatization for his reflexive action calculi (Milner 1994).
+Such a theory of object-wise trace has been developed by Blute, Cockett and Seely for linearly distributive categories (Blute et al. 2000); Milner also gave a similar axiomatization for his reflexive action calculi (Milner 1994).

-A traced monoidal category (Joyal et al. 1996) is a balanced monoidal category C equipped with a family of functions, called trace operator subject to the following four coherence axioms.
+A traced monoidal category (Joyal et al. 1996) is a balanced monoidal category $\mathcal{C}$ equipped with a family of functions, called trace operator subject to the following four coherence axioms, where a trace is graphically presented as a box with feedback:

-$$Tr{A,B}^{X}: \mathcal{C}(A \otimes X, B \otimes X) \longrightarrow \mathcal{C}(A, B)$$
+$$Tr{A,B}^X: \mathfrak{C}(A\otimes X, B\otimes X) \longrightarrow \mathfrak{C}(A,B)$$